 What Is Conscious Parenting?

-Conscious parenting is a parenting style rooted from both Eastern-style philosophy and Western-style psychology that focuses more on the parent than the child.
+Conscious parenting is a style of parenting rooted from both Eastern-style philosophy and Western-style psychology that focuses more on the parent than the child.
 It’s not a surprise that this interested me from the moment I heard about it, as it involves a great deal of self-reflection and meditation.
 I like to feel peaceful and centered, and wish the same for my family.
 Such values align perfectly with conscious parenting.

 Rather than being either a passive or authoritative figure, you view your child as someone you can teach and someone who can teach you.
 This requires you to look inward at your own feelings and actions in order to become more self-aware.